A Brief Summary of the Following Article

 Boca Raton Pedestrian Accident Lawyer

-Hersh Kirtman Injury Law represents pedestrian accident victims and their families in pedestrian traffic accidents in Boca Raton and Palm Beach County, including those involving catastrophic injuries or wrongful death.
+The Boca Raton pedestrian accident lawyers with Hersh Kirtman Injury Law represents pedestrian accident victims and their families in pedestrian traffic accidents in Boca Raton and Palm Beach County, including those involving catastrophic injuries or wrongful death.
 Motor vehicle collisions with pedestrians are, unfortunately, highly likely to cause serious injury or death to the pedestrian.
-Of the 8,117 pedestrian traffic accidents reported in Florida in 2020, 7,039 involved injury or death, including 715 fatalities and 1,285 incapacitating injuries.
-Here in Palm Beach County, 487 pedestrian accidents resulted in 404 injuries and 43 deaths in 2020.
-The number in previous, pre-pandemic years was significantly higher, but even amid a period of quarantines, remote work and shuttered businesses, those who ventured out as pedestrians in Boca Raton still risked severe injury or worse.
+Among the 9,569 reported pedestrian traffic accidents in Florida for the year 2021, there were 835 fatalities and 7,331 injuries.
+Specifically in Palm Beach County, 573 pedestrian accidents led to 456 injuries and 48 fatalities in the same year.

 Pedestrian Safety Laws in Florida